Condé Nast - Platform as a system

 I broke the page down into layers, identifying where structure and behaviour needed to be standardised, and where expression could remain flexible.

-These decisions required holding the line, even when there was pressure to diverge.
+These decisions required holding direction, even when there was pressure to diverge.

 There were cases where teams requested new components.